ssj365/moodle-bbbext_bnurl/README.md

 Overview
 ===========
-The BN URL subplugin enhances the BigBlueButtonBN module by passing additional parameters when a BigBlueButtonBN session is created, joined or both.
-The parameters can be custom defined, or information from user, course and activity module.
+The BN URL subplugin enhances the BigBlueButtonBN module by passing additional data to BigBlueButton through the URL.
+This data can be sent when a BigBlueButtonBN session is created, joined or both.
+Custom defined values or data from user, course and activity module entities can be included.

 Features
 ===========
-* **Pass parameters on create and join:** Add extra parameters to create and join action url and pass additional information to BigBlueButton.
+* **Add new parameters to URLs:** Pass extra data from Moodle to BigBlueButton using action URLs.
-* **Parameter Information Management:** Manage information that teachers can use as a parameter.
+* **Manage information that can be sent to BigBlueButton:** Control what Moodle data can be used as a parameter.

 Installation
 ============